Qiskit/qiskit/CONTRIBUTING.md

 The `stable/*` branches should only receive changes in the form of bug fixes.

+## Adding deprecation warnings
+The qiskit-terra code is part of Qiskit and, therefore, the [Qiskit Deprecation Policy](https://qiskit.org/documentation/contributing_to_qiskit.html#deprecation-policy) fully applies here.
+Additionally, qiskit-terra does not allow `DeprecationWarning`s in its testsuite.
+If you are deprecating code, considering adapting the test to use the new/non-deprecated method or, in case you want to still check that the deprecated method works as expected, [use `assertWarns`](https://docs.python.org/3/library/unittest.html#unittest.TestCase.assertWarns).
+The `assertWarns` context will silence the deprecation warning while checking that it raises.

+In any case, make sure that there are enough tests to cover deprecated and non-deprecated functionality.
+This is specially important if the deprecated method is not calling the non-deprecated method.
+If you already notice that some of the tests are going to be removed when the deprecated code is removed, add comment on them would be nice.

 ## Dealing with the git blame ignore list

 In the qiskit-terra repository we maintain a list of commits for git blame